 A fully polished, professional video more than pays for itself for promoting an organization or cause.
 In these days of the dominance of online and social media, your image is everything.
 When the right resources are invested, you'll end up with a product that highlights your message and brand in a positive way and will help draw others to you.
-A poorly produced video, on the other hand, will reflect poorly on you and your message, and cause potential customers or supporters to look to someone else with a more professional image.
+A poorly produced video, on the other hand, will reflect poorly on you and your message, and cause potential customers or supporters to look to someone else who cares more about their perceived image.
 When organizations cut corners they're essentially wasting their own resources creating a video that will probably end up not being useful.
 If done right, a well-made video can be one of the best marketing tools available.

 When it comes to DJP, we have elected to be very judicious in our selection of which pro bono events to take on.
 And unless you have a particularly compelling case, it usually doesn't make sense for us to be involved.
 If you are willing to take on the task of finding a professional and experienced crew yourself, let's have a conversation about putting something together.
 Otherwise, maybe searching for people who are new to the business and are actively looking to build experience is a better option for you.

 Thanks for your understanding!